-The RC drilling program on the Boundiali permit is now complete with a total of 92 RC holes and 5,496m drilled.
-The program was designed to test a 2km long zone of strong and coherent gold-in-soil anomalies (Figure 2).
-These lie at the southern end of the Nyangboue Prospect, a 6km long gold-in-soil anomaly (Figure 4) first reported to the ASX on 20/10/15.
+The RC drilling program on the Boundiali permit consisted of a total of 92 RC holes and 5,496m drilled.
+The program was designed to test a 2km long zone of strong and coherent gold-in-soil anomalies (Figure 1).
+These lie at the southern end of the Nyangboue Prospect, a 6km long gold-insoil anomaly (Figure 2) first reported to the ASX on 20/10/15.